realm/realm-dart/test/README.md

 ## Run integration tests against the BaaS docker image

-MongoDB employees can run a local docker image that hosts baas and a mongodb database.
-It is the recommended way to do day-to-day development as it allows you to get into a clean slate with a single command.
+MongoDB employees can run a local docker image that hosts BaaS and a MongoDb database.
+It is the recommended way to do day-to-day development as it allows you to get into a clean state with a single command.

 ### Prerequisites